 Custom building a house?

-Long time ago I worked for a development company.
-Their architect designed a 2nd bedroom and in the floor plan renderings, he included a bed in the design.
+A long time ago I worked for a development company.
+Their architect designed this 2nd bedroom and in the floor plan renderings, he included a bed in the design.
 It looked great until the condos were built, we found out you had to climb over the bed to get to the other end of the room.
 It never occurred to any of us to check the architects’ measurements.

 Unless you are a builder or an architect, you probably don’t have any idea of how large certain rooms need to be.
 It also depends on your own size and on the furniture you need to put into each room.
 If you are a small person, it’s fine to make a kitchen a bit smaller.
 But the next owner might not purchase your house because of it.
 So once you receive the first designs from your architect or contractor, buy yourself a scale ruler.
 Then check all the dimensions on the architectural plans before you start custom building a house.

 Once you’ve checked those, check if the suggested room dimensions are correct on the internet.
 There are lots of websites that give you all the information you are looking for like House Plans Helper.
-Those site are great to gives ideas about room sizes and floor plan analysis.
+Those sites are great to give ideas about room sizes and floor plan analysis.